MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/wave-filters.md

 ### <span id="wavecyclic_filter"></span><span id="WAVECYCLIC_FILTER"></span>WaveCyclic Filters

+> [!NOTE]
+> Microsoft supports a diverse and inclusionary environment.
+Within this document, there are references to the word slave.
+Microsoft's Style Guide for Bias-Free Communications recognizes this as an exclusionary word.
+This wording is used as it is currently the wording used within the software.

 **Note: WaveCyclic Information for previous versions of Windows**

 A WaveCyclic filter is implemented as a port/miniport driver pair.
 A WaveCyclic filter factory creates a WaveCyclic filter as follows: